 Advanced settings on machines like the PicoWay allow doctors to treat deeper skin tones safely by choosing wavelengths that bypass the surface melanin.

-Pico Laser for Sensitive Skin
+Pico Laser for Sensitive and Reactive Skin Types

 If you have sensitive skin, your doctor can adjust the “fluence” (energy) to ensure you get results without causing unnecessary irritation or redness.

-Benefits of Pico Laser in Malaysia’s Climate and Skin Needs
+Benefits of Pico Laser Treatment in Malaysia

 Faster Results with Minimal Downtime

-Non-Invasive with Long-Term Improvements
+Non-Invasive with Long-Term Skin Improvements

 Pico Laser Procedure: What to Expect